-1. Absenteeism
+Absenteeism

 In order to ensure the students in the dental hygiene program achieve the necessary didactic and clinical competencies outlined in the curriculum, it is necessary that the student complete all assigned lecture classes, clinical and laboratory hours.
 It is the responsibility of the student to attend class, clinic or lab.
 The instructor expects each student to be present at each session.
 It is expected that students will appear to take their exams at the regularly scheduled examination time.
 Make-up examinations will be given only if the absence is due to illness (confirmed by a physicians' excuse), a death in the immediate family, or at the discretion of the instructor.

 If students are unable to attend lecture class, clinic or lab, it is mandatory that you call the appropriate instructor prior to the scheduled class, clinic or lab time.
 An absence will be considered unexcused if the student fails to notify the course faculty prior to the start of class, clinic, or lab.
+Attendance through Blackboard Collaborate is considered an absence.
+The course instructor must be notified at least one hour prior to the beginning of class/lab if the student plans to attend through Blackboard Collaborate.
 The student is responsible for all material missed at the time of absence.
-Extenuating circumstances will be considered to determine if the absence is excused.
-Extenuating circumstances might include but are not limited to: funeral of immediate family member, maternity, hospitalization, etc. If the student has surgery, a debilitating injury, or an extended illness, a doctor's release will be required before returning to clinic.
+Extenuating circumstances will be taken into account to determine if the absence is excused.
+Extenuating circumstances might include but are not limited to funeral of immediate family member, maternity, hospitalization, etc. If the student has surgery, a debilitating injury, or an extended illness, a doctor's release will be required before returning to clinic.